great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_add_validations_data_or_suites_to_a_checkpoint.md

 ### 2. Edit the existing Checkpoint configuration to add an Expectation Suite

 To add a second Expectation Suite (in this example we add ``users.error``) to your Checkpoint configuration, modify the file to add an additional `batch_request` key and corresponding information, including `evaluation_parameters`, `action_list`, `runtime_configuration`, and `expectation_suite_name`.
-In fact, the simplest way to run a different Expectation Suite on the same Batch of data is to make a copy of the original `batch_request` entry and then edit the `expectation_suite_name` value to correspond to a different Expectation Suite.
+In fact, the simplest way to run a different Expectation Suite on the same <TechnicalTag tag="batch" text="Batch" /> of data is to make a copy of the original `batch_request` entry and then edit the `expectation_suite_name` value to correspond to a different Expectation Suite.
 The resulting configuration will look like this:

 ```yaml
 name: my_checkpoint